tvtaerum/embedding_derived_heatmaps/README.md

 </ol>

-### 1.  can we generate images of female and male faces based solely on embedding label:
+### 1.  can we generate images of female and male faces by alternating only embeddings:

 Even with reasonable learning rates, convergence can slide into "mode collapse" and require a manual restart.
 The stream provides one way of giving intial estimates multiple but limited opportunities to halt it's slide towards mode collapse.
 The process also allows the stream to retain whatever progress it has made towards convergence while recovering from mode collapse.